How to Effectively Memorize Words in a Foreign Language: 5 Foolproof Techniques

-You’ll need to channel your inner elephant.
+To memorize a ton of vocabulary, you’ll need to channel your inner elephant.

-But before I point you to some of those effective strategies, let’s take a closer look at how memory works from a language learning perspective.
+Let’s take a closer look at how memory works from a language learning perspective.

 How Your Brain Stores New Words

 Memories are the result of our brains encoding information so we can access it later.
 Psychologists have suggested that this process takes place in three stages: encoding, storage and retrieval.
 For language learners, understanding these three stages can help you maximize your own vocabulary memorization.

 Stage one, encoding, can occur through pictures, sound or meaning.
 In other words, you can remember a new vocabulary word through seeing it, hearing it or learning its definition.
 Both longterm and short term memory use all three of these routes to encode information.